dsyer/hello-wasm/README.md

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```

-Caesar cypher using emscripten to generate just WASM (http://localhost:8000/caesar.html and look at console):
+Also from that tutorial, there's a Caesar cypher using emscripten to generate just WASM (http://localhost:8000/caesar.html and look at console):

 ```
 $ emcc -Os -s STANDALONE_WASM -s EXPORTED_FUNCTIONS="['_caesarEncrypt', '_caesarDecrypt']" -Wl,--no-entry "caesar.cpp" -o "caesar.wasm"